QueryOcc: Query-based Self-Supervision for 3D Semantic Occupancy: Experiments

 \parsection{Supervision signals} We compare two forms of supervision within our framework: query-based 3D supervision and a rendering-based alternative that uses identical supervision sources (\ie metric depth, semantic pseudo-labels, and VFM features) but applies losses in image space via alpha blending (\cref{sec:supmat:supervision}). \Cref{tab:ablations:supervision} shows that rendering supervision performs markedly worse (15.0 vs.\ 23.6 mRayIoU) in our framework, indicating that image-space reconstruction provides weaker geometric constraints.
 Direct occupancy and semantic query supervision yield better performance, and adding VFM feature distillation offers further gains.
 Combining rendering and query-based losses brings no benefit, implying that once strong 3D supervision is present, 2D losses are redundant.
 Overall, we believe query-based supervision provides clearer geometric feedback and more reliable training signals for 3D scene learning.

-\parsection{Supervision window} Training supervision is derived from multiple adjacent time steps. \Cref{fig:temporal-window} shows that including nearby frames up to three seconds improves performance but degrades beyond that, suggesting that large temporal offsets introduce excessive difficulty for supervision.
-Unlike GaussianFlowOcc, our model remains stable even for narrow windows, indicating it can extract reliable geometric cues from limited temporal context.
-We apply supervision symmetrically in both forward and backward directions rather than predicting only the future.
-This bidirectional setup effectively doubles the available training signals and, as shown in \cref{fig:temporal-window}, improves geometric reasoning around the reference frame.
-Together, these experiments confirm that temporal supervision provides stronger geometric priors and improves semantic occupancy for the input frame.

-\parsection{Model components} As \cref{tab:ablations:lift-contract-splat} shows, log-linear depth bins, long supervision range, spatial contraction, and point encoding all contribute to slight performance gains.
+\parsection{Model components} As \cref{tab:ablations:lift-contract-splat} shows, log-linear depth bins, long supervision range, spatial contraction, and point encoding all contribute to performance gains.
 These components jointly allow the BEV features to represent free, occupied, and occluded regions more distinctly at unbounded ranges.
 The learned representations in \cref{fig:contraction-features} exemplifies this behavior, showing clear spatial organization of free, occupied and occluded regions.
+Note that for all experiments we keep the memory and the compute the same, \ie a fixed amount of cells in the BEV grids.
+Short-range variants (Row 1 \& 2) have finer spatial resolution and far away queries (beyond 40\,m range) are excluded.
+For long-range without contraction (Row 3), far away queries/features are mapped to the BEV boundary.